-Fewer shows could get viewers hooked quite like CHiPs.
-The show offered viewers an intense, thrilling look at the lives of two motorcycle cops.
-Officer Francis Poncherello and Officer Jonathan Andrew Baker played off of each other well.
-At the end of the day, viewers stuck around for the thrilling scenes and their chemistry.
+Fewer shows could get viewers hooked quite like CHiPs, the series offering viewers an intense, thrilling look at the lives of two motorcycle cops.
+Officer Francis Poncherello and Officer Jonathan Andrew Baker played off of each other well and at the end of the day, viewers stuck around for the thrilling scenes and their chemistry.
 Such great dynamics only come from a great cast, so where is the CHiPs crew now?

 Throughout his life, Wilcox displayed an interest in many areas that made a show come to life.
 Even when he was part of the CHiPs cast, he brought his own camera to set and eagerly learned about the production process.
 This helped him go on to help compose The Wolfman Jack Story.
-His latest film credit is Forgiven This Gun4Hire.
-There, he stars alongside Richard Pryor Jr. and Shirley Jones.
-Both gained their own fame from The Partridge Family.
-During free time, he spends time with his children and wife Marlene; she herself is part of the Olympic track team.
+His latest film credit is Forgiven: This Gun4Hire.
+There he stars alongside Richard Pryor Jr. and Shirley Jones, the latter of whome gained her greatest fame from The Partridge Family.
+During his free time, he spends time with his children and wife Marlene; she herself a part of the Olympic track team.

 He did not make our list of Top 10 Heartthrobs from the ’70s, but he did become a heartthrob in the eyes of many.
 For a while, a major injury saw Ponch temporarily change faces; Estrada fractured several ribs and broke both wrists after falling from his bike, then engaged in pay disputes.
 Fortunately, he soon returned, and enjoyed a lot of momentum on hundreds of Spanish-language telenovelas.
 He even appeared in B-movies, stretching the envelope and playing…himself!
 But most interestingly, Estrada ended up becoming a reserve officer riding a trusty…you guessed it, motorcycle.

 Robert Pine played none other than Sergeant Joseph Getraer, simply called Joe.
 You can use that nickname, but don’t deviate from the norm in any other ways.
-Joe worshipped protocol and always went by-the-books.
+Joe worshipped protocol and always went by the books.
 His words of wisdom received more appreciation than his rundown of a new mission; the famous motorcycle duo always just followed their instincts, anyway, especially Ponch.
 But experience brings wisdom and both Joe and Robert Pine had a lot of that.
-Pine was the most experienced actor in the main cast of CHiPs.
-Pine got a big break early on, starting in 1964 then hitting it big in 1966’s Munster, Go Home.
-Mod Squad, Gunsmoke, Pine’s seen it all.
+Pine was the most experienced actor in the main cast of CHiPs, getting a big break early on, starting in 1964 and then hitting it big in 1966’s Munster, Go Home (a film version of the classic series).
+Mod Squad and Gunsmoke, Pine’s seen it all.

 Officer Barry Baricza, commonly called Bear by his friends, Brodie Greer’s character sported a truly winning smile that could charm anyone.
-From 1977 1982, Greer flashed those pearly whites around the set in what would be his most prominent role.
-Before this, his origins ring similar to other actors of the time, if they didn’t start on Broadway; he was part of the Days of Our Lives soap opera cast.
+From 1977 to 1982, Greer flashed those pearly whites around the set in what would be his most prominent role.
+Before this, his origins ring similar to other actors of the time, if they didn’t start on Broadway; he was part of a soap opera cast, in his case Days of Our Lives.

 Since CHiPs ended up being one of his biggest career moments, when it ended, Greer enjoyed some small roles here and there but was semi-retired until the show’s reunion event.
-1999’s L.A.
-Heat might have offered a renewed comeback into the acting life, but it was not to be.
-Instead, now in his seventies, Greer coaches volleyball in Carmel, California.
+L.A.
+Heat from 1999 might have offered a renewed comeback into the acting life, but it was not to be.
+Instead, now at 73, Greer coaches volleyball in Carmel, California.
 At least he got a great spike early on!

 That connection with Howard ended up beneficial for them both.
 After being part of the CHiPs cast, Linke reunited with Howard for Parenthood (1989) alongside sometimes-recognizable Steve Martin.
-Today, he is married to Christine Healy, his second wife, who is also an actor.
+Today at 74, he is married to Christine Healy, his second wife, who is also an actor.
 The passing of his first wife became the driving influence behind his show, Time Flies When You’re Alive: A Real-Life Love Story.

 From season 2 on, Lou Wagner became part of the CHiPs cast as mechanic Harlan Arliss.
 This role ended up quite important because, realistically, the leading pair would need their bikes tended to, especially with all the messes they got into.
 Unfortunately for them, but fortunately for viewers in need of a good chuckle, Arliss left something to be desired with his mechanic services.
-Thankfully, Wager brought his A-game in place of Arliss, having already established himself as Lucious the Ape in the Planet of the Apes films of 1968 and 1972.
+Thankfully, Wagner brought his A-game in place of Arliss, having already established himself as Lucious the chimpanzee in the original Planet of the Apes (1968).

 When he was not “fixing” vehicles, he helped fix hungry stomachs, appearing in some McDonald’s commercials as The Professor, a role he held for 15 years.
 His role in Raising Hope, from 2012 to 2014, ended up being one of his most prominent jobs.
 Though no one’s seen it yet because it isn’t released yet, he’s also been in 2018’s Breaking Mad starring Ed Asner.
 Whatever his part involved, he definitely nailed it!